-12. SPECIAL NEEDS HOUSING
+11. SPECIAL NEEDS HOUSING

 Points will be awarded to developments that target one of the Special Needs categories listed below.
 All Owners and Management Entities of Special Needs Housing Developments are required to demonstrate continuous marketing efforts to serve the targeted special need population elected.
+The minimum required special needs unit obligation must be met by the end of the initial lease-up period.
 The application package must include (a) a market study that addresses the housing priority for the specialized need; (b) a marketing plan that identifies how the development will market to the targeted population; and (c) a comprehensive service plan that identifies each supportive service to be provided, the location of the services, the anticipated service provider for each service and their experience in providing service to the targeted population.